Must-See Santorini: The Family Edit

 WHEN TO VISIT

 Timing is everything for enjoying Santorini.
 High season stretches from June to September.
 Go in the peak of summer (July and August) and you’re likely to get smothered in tourist hordes crammed into tight alleyways.
-In April, May, October and November, the crowds ease off its strained infrastructure (road network included), but the sea might be a tad chilly for swimming.
-Not that the black sand beaches of Santorini are known for spectacular swims anyways.
-So if this doesn’t bother you, these are the best months for travel.
+In April, May, October and November, the crowds ease off its strained infrastructure (road network included).
+The sea might be a tad chilly for swimming, but the black sand beaches of Santorini are not known for its spectacular swims anyways.
+So if this doesn’t bother you, these are the best months to visit.

-With the mild Mediterranean weather, winter travel is rising in popularity.
+With the mild Mediterranean climate, winter travel is rising in popularity.
 Giving you a glimpse into the hypnotic magic of the island, here you will have its sunsets all to yourself.
-Holidays in December, January and February is, however, at some risk of rain.
+Holidays in December, January and February, are, however, at some risk of rain.
 A selection of hotels will be open, along with a few restaurants catering to locals, and all will be happily more affordable.

 GETTING THERE